zhfe99/.emacs.d/README.md

 single Emacs environment can largely save your time in switching between different softwares and reducing the distraction from other sources of information.
-Within Emacs, you can develop your favorite work-flow and stick with the same key shortcuts for different tasks.
+Within Emacs, you can develop your favorite work-flow and stick to the same key shortcuts for different tasks.

 # Emacs Version
 I recommend to use the Emacs version from